oppia/oppia-web-developer-docs/Troubleshooting.md

 3. Repeat the setup steps from the Contributor Dashboard document when necessary.

 After completing those steps, you should be able to generate and view translation opportunities locally.

-### Webpack “Cannot resolve module ‘fs’” frontend error

-If your frontend build fails with an error like:
-`Module not found: Error: Can't resolve 'fs' in ...`

-it means your frontend code is trying to import a **Node-only module (`fs`)** that cannot be bundled for the browser.

-**Cause:**
-Frontend code shouldn’t import modules that only work in Node environments (like `fs`).

-**Solution:**
-1. Remove the import of `fs` or other Node-only modules from the frontend code.
-2. If you need file access or Node functionality, move that logic to backend code or expose it via an API.
-3. Rebuild (`yarn` / `python -m scripts.start --clean`) after fixing the import.

-This will stop Webpack from attempting to bundle a Node-only module for the client.

 ## Linux